Cypher Template tools let the agent run predefined queries with values extracted from the user’s question.

 To add or edit a parameter, open the parameter dialog and set the name, data type, and description.

-Start with Cypher Templates for your most common, repeated question patterns.
+Use Cypher Templates for questions you can predict in advance — common, repeated queries with a fixed structure.
 Each template you add reduces how often the agent needs to generate Cypher dynamically.

 Check your understanding